On average I use from 15 - 30kWh/day. This powers

 upwards of 25 kWh/day.
 If we were to eliminate all the business

-usage I believe we would average below 13kWh/day.
+usage I believe I would average below 13kWh/day.

 The design goal of the system is to generate some surplus power